 MBA 599.
-Capstone Experience (formerly BUS 599, Management Policy)
+Capstone Experience

 This is the capstone course for students completing the MBA program.
 Taken near or at the end of the program, the course is designed to integrate the functional areas of accounting, finance, management, and marketing, and is patterned after the Harvard case method.
 Students are drawn into the problem-solving process through extensive out-of-class reading, analysis, and study group interaction via a computer simulation, as well as written communication.
 Communication skills are refined in the classroom by panel discussions and oral reports.
 The Major Fields Test is given and is a requirement to complete the course.
-Prerequisites: 24 credit hours in the graduate program that include all core classes: MBA 505, 506, 507, 515, 525, and 535.
+Prerequisites: 24 credit hours in the graduate program that include all core classes: MBA 505, 506, 507, 515, 525, 535 and 545.